 During that time, she studied creative writing at the University of Toronto, Concordia University, and was mentored by Sandra Birdsell through the Humber School for Writers.
 She has taken courses with several award-winning Canadian authors including Ray Robertson, Giles Blunt and Claire Holden Rothman, and was selected to attend the Sage Hill writing program in Saskatchewan.

 Susan has numerous volunteer affiliations: the YMCA, the Douglas Institute and was a long-serving board member of the Royal Conservatory of Music in Toronto.
-She is currently of the board of the Quebec Writers’ Federation (QWF) in Montreal.
-As a committed volunteer, she works with patients suffering from psychosis through Montreal’s Douglas Hospital, and is currently researching bi-polar illness and paranoid schizophrenia.
+She is currently of the board of the Quebec Writers’ Federation (QWF) in Montreal, and Nazareth Community, serving men and women with addictions and mental illness.
+As a committed volunteer, she works with patients suffering from psychosis through Montreal’s Douglas Institute, and is currently researching bipolar illness and paranoid schizophrenia.
 Also as a volunteer, she created an annual event for the Royal Conservatory of Music, in a sustained effort to raise their endowment to allow all Canadian would-be professional musicians to study on full bursary.

 Susan was a presenter in Philadelphia at the 2013 NAIS conference, the National Association of Independent Schools, attended by head’s of schools across North America.
 She is an active member of the QWF and has done improv speaking for Montreal’s Confabulation.
 She teaches spinning classes at the Westmount YMCA.